polca/pathways/README.md

 ```

-The argument `datapackage` is the path to the datapackage.json file
+The argument `datapackage` is the path to the datapackage.zip file
 that describes the scenario and the LCA databases -- see dev/sample.
 The argument `methods` is a list of methods to be used for the LCA
 calculations.
 The argument `years` is a list of years for which the